-Given a type σ , the type inhabitation problem consists of finding an "inhabitant" of that type-a term of type σ -within the empty local context.
+Given a type $\sigma$ , the type inhabitation problem consists of finding an "inhabitant" of that type-a term of type $\sigma$ -within the empty local context.
 It may seem like a pointless exercise, but as we will see in Chapter 3, this problem is closely related to that of finding a proof of a proposition.
-Seemingly silly exercises of the form "find a term of type σ " are good practice towards mastery of theorem proving.
+Seemingly silly exercises of the form "find a term of type $\sigma$ " are good practice towards mastery of theorem proving.

-To create a term of a given type, start with the placeholder and recursively apply a combination of the following two steps:
+Although this problem is in general undecidable, with heuristics we can go a long way.
+To create a term of a given type, start with the placeholder \ and recursively apply a combination of the following two steps:

-- If the type is of the form σ → τ, a possible inhabitant is an anonymous function, of the form λx : σ, , where is a placeholder for a missing term of type τ.
-Lean will mark as an error; if you hover over it in Visual Studio Code, a tooltip will show the missing term's type as well as any variables declared in the local context. - 2.
-Given a type σ (which may be a function type), you can use any constant c or variable $x : \tau_1 \to \cdots \to \tau_n \to \sigma$ to build a term of that type.
-For each argument, you need to put a placeholder, yielding c ... or x ... .
+- If the type is of the form σ → τ, a possible inhabitant is an anonymous function, of the form λx : σ, \, where \ is a placeholder for a missing term of type τ.
+Lean will mark \ as an error; if you hover over it in Visual Studio Code, a tooltip will show the missing term's type as well as any variables declared in the local context. - 2.
+Given a type $\sigma$ (which may be a function type), you can use any constant c or variable $x : \tau_1 \to \cdots \to \tau_n \to \sigma$ to build a term of that type.
+For each argument, you need to put a placeholder, yielding c \ ... \ or x \ ... \.

-The placeholders can be eliminated recursively using the same procedure.

-As an example, we will apply the procedure to find a term of type
+The placeholders can be eliminated recursively using the same heuristics.
+As an example, we will apply the heuristics to find a term of type